New Perm Sec pledges to reposition Youth, Sports ministry

 Anako made the pledge on Wednesday in Abuja at the formal take over from his predecessor, Mr Gabriel Aduda and meeting with Directors in the ministry.

-He stressed on the need to build on the innovations and foundation layed by his predecessor as government is a continuum.
+He stressed on the need to build on the innovations and foundation laid by his predecessor as government is a continuum.

 He called on management and staff of the ministry to embrace change and innovations in order to take the ministry to the next level.